smangul1/ec/README.md

 ### T3

 Before error correction I deleted barcode part from each original read (13 bp in the beginning of the read ).
 The length became 87bp.

+# Virus-specific tools

+We run 2 virus-specific tools able to correct errors in the reads generated from viral population and reconstruct local haplotypes

+We run KEC and Shorah

+## KEC
+As input I mixed forward and reverse reads together.
+KEC can not work with paired end reads.
+KEC changed original reads names and collapsed some reads.

+## Shorah
+Shohar is alligment based tool.
+We maped the read sonto the viral reference genome prior to running tool